 The method of teaching English is used until now and is suitable for learning to communicate properly in English or any other second language.
 Still, extensive relearning and memorization led to a lack of routine learning of English, which developed an obstacle in diverse communication.

 Find below the Graphical Representation of a Comparison Between the Three Methods.

 During the 1970s, teaching and learning course underwent a radical change wherein the learner’s innate potential and acquired skills were the focal point of the education process.
 A few teaching methods were devised based on this idea, and these were grouped under the title of the humanistic approach.

-Some of the methods of teaching English under the humanistic approach are:
+Some of the Methods of Teaching English under the Mumanistic approach are:

 This method of teaching English is based on the fact that the mind has great potential and can memorize information by suggestions.
 This method uses certain principles of memory to teach English as a second language.